DunnyBunny1/KnightlyChess/src/README.md

     - This ensures that results from partial searches do not go to waste

 ### Quiescence Search
-- Keep seraching until we reacha quiet position - one with no captures
+- Keep searching until we reach a quiet position - one with no captures
+-
 ### Search extension
 #### Check Extension
 - If a move puts the enemy player in check, extend the search by a depth of one